NilnGitHu/EDA-of-home-prices/README.md

 # EDA-of-home-prices
-EDA of Cost of Homes Compared to Income Across Different US Regions Over Time
+In this Python project, I tried to do an Exploratory Data Analysis using the dataset Cost of Homes Compared to Income Across Different US Regions Over Time in Kaggle.